tomexiskandar/bintang/README.rst

    bt['Person'].update('age', 10, where=lambda row: row['name']=='Maria')

-Use getitem function to retrieve the row stored at the 3rd index.
+Retrieve the row stored at the 3rd index by passing 3 inside the list next to table object.

 .. code:: console